datasets-io/male-first-names-us-frequency/README.md

 #### data

-A data [`object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) with keys corresponding to all the names given to children born in the United States in the period from `1880-2014`.
+A data [`object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) with keys corresponding to all the names given to *male* children born in the United States in the period from `1880-2014`.
 All names are in lower-case letters.
 For each name, an [`array-of-arrays`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) is exported with birth frequencies for each year.
 For years in which less than *five* children with a certain name were born, no data is available.

 ``` javascript
 // Retrieve data for the name "Kaden"